Negotiating with clients is an art, not a science. You can learn what works for you only through trial and error. We hope these general pointers help.

 1 Your article or photo-project is not ready to pitch until you can describe what it's about, grippingly, in 25 words or fewer.

-2 Find out who has the authority to commission you, and talk to them briefly on the phone.
+2 Find out who has the authority to commission you, and talk to them briefly.
+This often works better on the phone - but do use the commissioner's preferred mode of communication as soon as you find out what it is.

 3 Once they've agreed, get them to name a price.
 This, of course, may lead on to a little dance in which they try to get you to name your price... so, dance.
 If you give in, say "OK, £400", and they agree within 10 seconds, you know you've under-sold yourself.
 Ouch.